LucasXavierChurchman/KOBE-Bot/README.md

 ##### Broadcast Angle NMF
 ![broadcast_nmf](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/denver_nmf.png)

-The Google images show distinct differences in latent features between dunks and jumpshots.
-This is effect is less so for the broadcast angle images.

 ## Model

 Keras' pre-loaded ImageNet architechtures are the industry standard for image classification models.
-I decided to use transfer learning from one of these architectures, and ultimately decided on ResNet-50 since it gave the best results (as to the "why" will require more investigation).
-Added 5 layers on top of ResNet-50.
+I decided to use transfer learning from one of these architectures, ultimately deciding on ResNet-50 since it gave the best results of any tested.
+Five additional layers were added to to the architecture.

 ![network_diagram](https://github.com/LucasXavierChurchman/KOBE-Bot/blob/master/plots%2Bimages/cnn_diagram.png)